notdeliable/ChatBeautifier/README.md

 # BUILD
-Execute `gradlew shadowJar` in project directory, output file will be located on `build/libs` folder as `ChatBeautifier-VERSION-all.jar`
+Execute `gradlew shadowJar` in project directory, output file will be located on `build/libs` folder as `ChatBeautifier-VERSION-all.jar`.